scott-eric-kaufman/the-whole-sek/content/the-valve/2005-11-30-since-i-hear-crickets-or-worst-office-hour-ever.md

 I would have made this a contest, but that would seem uncouth since [I would certainly win](http://acephalous.typepad.com/acephalous/2005/11/my_morning.html).
 Who wants to play a rigged game?

 Since we have an abundance of good will brimming around here, I thought I would take advantage of it by suggesting we discuss matters we all must face regardless of theoretical orientation.
 I mean, who hasn’t walked in on undergraduates having se...I mean, I think we all have had issues with inappropriate undergraduate behavior.
-Why not vent a little, since 90%!o(MISSING)f the people who read this are marking papers as I type?
+Why not vent a little, since 90% of the people who read this are marking papers as I type?

 Also, since we’re all concerned about the impact of Google on our careers, I want to invite everyone to vent anonymously.
 Are you logged in?
 Log out!
 Cut loose!
 There is no lonelier time in the quarter/semester than that last week, so I invite you to join the community of the lonely and share your desperation.